hcomet/CheapoDC/README.md

 ![CheapoDC Logo](images/logo.png)

 The Cheapo Dew Controller, or CheapoDC, is a low cost, easy to build DIY dew controller based on an ESP32-C3 mini.
-Parts required include the ESP32-C3 mini, one or two MOSFET modules, a 12V to 5V buck converter, some protoboard, a couple of RCA sockets, a 12V barrel socket and wire.
+Parts required include the ESP32-C3 mini, a MOSFET module for each output, a 12V to 5V buck converter, some protoboard, RCA sockets, a 12V barrel socket and wire.
 Cost of the parts should be less than $20 for a unit that controls 2 dew heater straps.
 Details on how to build the CheapoDC firmware as well as information about the latest firmware release may be found with the source code in the [CheapoDC/README.md](CheapoDC/README.md).
 Hardware details can be found in the [Hardware](/README.md#hardware) section of this document.

 A primary goal was to keep the build simple with minimal components.
 This is done by leveraging the ESP32 WiFi capability to query one of the open weather service APIs.
 Either the [OpenWeather](https://openweathermap.org/) API or the [Open-Meteo](https://open-meteo.com/) API may be used to retrieve ambient temperature, humidity and dew point for the controller's geographic location.
 This is then used to calculate CheapoDC's power output.
 No additional components, such as temperature or humidity probes, are required.
 The responsiveness and aggressiveness of the controller can be adjusted through several configuration settings.
 CheapoDC works best with internet connectivity to support the weather service queries but it can also be used in a limited way without internet access.

-Although the CheapoDC supports two dew strap outputs, the output levels are not individually controlled.
-Two separate MOSFET modules are used but the PWM output for the two ESP32 pins driving the MOSFETs are tied to the same PWM channel.
+The CheapoDC may be set up using a basic configuration with two dew strap outputs or it may be configured with up to four additional outputs.
+Each CheapoDC Output is controlled by a separate MOSFET module tied to one of the ESP32's GPIO pins.
+The pins may be configured to be managed either automatically using the CheapoDC dew control algorithm or manually via the Web UI or API.
+Dew control algorithm managed pins and thus dew strap outputs are all tied to the same ESP32 PWM channel and will have the same output.

-# How the Controller Works
+# How the Dew Control Algorithm Works

 When working in Automated mode, the controller will periodically calculate the power output to the dew straps using the calculations below.
 The default output calculation or update period is 1 minute.

 ## Controller Power Output Calculation